cosmos/gaia/docs/modules/globalfee.md

 The paid fees must be paid in at least one denom from the global fees list and the corresponding amount per unit of gas must be greater than or equal to the corresponding amount in the global fees list.

-A global fee list must meet the following properties:
+A global fees list must meet the following properties:
 - fees have to be alphabetically sorted by denom;
 - fees must have non-negative amount, with a valid and unique denom (i.e. no duplicate denoms are allowed).

-There are **two exceptions** from the global fee rules that allow zero fee transactions:
+There are **two exceptions** from the global fees rules that allow zero fee transactions:

-1. transactions that contain only [message types that can bypass the minimum fee](#bypass-fees-message-types) may have zero fees; we refer to this as _bypass transactions_;
+1. Transactions that contain only [message types that can bypass the minimum fee](#bypass-fees-message-types) may have zero fees.
+We refer to this as _bypass transactions_.
+Node operators can choose to define these message types (for each node) via the `bypass-fee-message-types` configuration parameter.

-2. if one of the entries in the global fees list has a zero amount, e.g., `0uatom`, and the corresponding denom, e.g., `uatom`, is not present in `minimum-gas-prices`.
+2. If one of the entries in the global fees list has a zero amount, e.g., `0uatom`, and the corresponding denom, e.g., `uatom`, is not present in `minimum-gas-prices`.

-Some message types can be excluded from paying any fees and therefore are allowed to **bypass the global fee mechanism**.
-Node operators can choose to define an exclusion list for each node via the [bypass-fee-message-types](###Bypass Fees Message Types) configuration parameter.

-Additionally, node operators may set additional minimum gas prices which can be larger than the minimum gas prices defined on chain.
+Additionally, node operators may set additional minimum gas prices which can be larger than the _global_ minimum gas prices defined on chain.

 ### minimum-gas-prices

 The `minimum-gas-prices` config parameter allows node operators to impose additional requirements for minimum fees.

-Amounts in `min-gas-prices` cannot be configured to be less than the global fee amount.
+The following rules apply:

-Also, denoms not present in global fees are ignored, meaning that a node cannot be configured to accept denoms not listed in global fees.
+- The denoms in `min-gas-prices` that are not present in the global fees list are ignored.
+- The amounts in `min-gas-prices` are considered only if they are greater than the amounts for the corresponding denoms in the global fees list.

 ## Bypass Fees Message Types

 Bypass messages are messages that are exempt from paying fees.
-The above global fee and `minimum-gas-prices` checks do not apply to bypass message types if these two conditions are met:
+The above global fees and `minimum-gas-prices` checks do not apply for transactions that satisfy the following conditions:

-- the transaction list contains only bypass message types (bypass messages and non-bypass messages cannot be combined in a single transaction list)
+- Contains only bypass message types, i.e., bypass transactions.
-- the total gas of used is less than or equal to `len(messages) * MaxBypassMinFeeMsgGasUsage` (Please note: the current `MaxBypassMinFeeMsgGasUsage` is set to 200,000).
+- The total gas used is less than or equal to `len(messages) * MaxBypassMinFeeMsgGasUsage`.
+Note: the current `MaxBypassMinFeeMsgGasUsage` is set to `200,000`.
-- the transaction fee denom has to be a subset of denoms defined by the global fee
+- In case of non-zero transaction fees, the denom has to be a subset of denoms defined in the global fees list.

 Node operators can configure `bypass-min-fee-msg-types` in `config/app.toml`.

 Nodes inited by Gaiad `v7.0.2` or later use `["/ibc.core.channel.v1.MsgRecvPacket", "/ibc.core.channel.v1.MsgAcknowledgement","/ibc.applications.transfer.v1.MsgTransfer"]` as defaults.
 Nodes with `bypass-min-fee-msg-types = []` or missing this field in `app.toml` also use default bypass message types.

-Nodes created using Gaiad `v7.0.1` or earlier do not have `bypass-min-fee-msg-types` configured in `config/app.toml` - they are alsousing default values.
+Nodes created using Gaiad `v7.0.1` or earlier do not have `bypass-min-fee-msg-types` configured in `config/app.toml` - they are also using default values.
 The `bypass-min-fee-msg-types` config option can be added to `config/app.toml` before the `[telemetry]` field.

 An example of `bypass-min-fee-msg-types` in `app.toml`: